anhnlh/anhnlh/README.md

 ## Hey there 👋 , I am Anh Nguyen
 ### B.S.
 Computer Science at [RIT](https://rit.edu)

-**Looking for:** a Software Engineering, Machine Learning, or Data Science internship for Spring 2024.
+**Looking for:** a Software Engineering, Machine Learning, or Data Science internship for Fall 2023/Spring 2024.
 And a full time opportunity starting January 2025.

 **Currently learning:** Rust